Table of Contents

-You’d be surprised just how simple this homemade Popcorn Chicken is.
-What’s even better is that it only requires a few ingredients!!
+You’d be surprised how simple this homemade popcorn chicken is to make – simply coat and fry.
+What’s even better is that it only requires 5 ingredients (plus oil for cooking)!!

-Not only do we like to make this chicken for an appetizer or dinner, but it’s a great addition for salads too.
+Not only do we like to make this chicken for an appetizer or dinner, but it’s a great addition to salads as well.
+Sprinkle it over the top for a delicious protein addition.

 How to Make Popcorn Chicken